mlhartme/stool/README.md

 List values (e.g. `metadataContact`) are separated by commas, whitespace before and after an item is ignored.

 This command only changes variables assigned in the command-line, it does not touch any other variables.
-CAUTION: that mean, if you modify a variable `a`, and variable `b` references it in the associated property, `b` is not updated.
+CAUTION: that means, if you modify a variable `a`, and variable `b` references it in the associated property, `b` is not updated.

 Technically, variables are modified by running Helm upgrade with both modified an unmodified values.